Lies: you’ve got to be some sort of artistic genius or coding wizard with high tech tools to design a website that looks

 Need this contact form to have name, email, and message fields?
 A frontend developer will make those fields appear on your page and able to accept text from someone (but it’s the backend developer that makes sure that data is received properly on the server, and sent over to Mailchimp).

 Now that we know about frontend/backend developers this one’s easy: a full-stack developer is just someone who can help with both ends of the “web development stack.”

 Do you need to hire a web designer or web developer to help you create websites?

 Short and long answer: nope!

-Especially when you’re getting started, tools like the best website builders and CMSs like WordPress (get it cheap and easy with one click install from Hostgator) make it easy for anyone to create websites without having to spend a ton of time and years building experience in the finer points of web design or learning how to code.
+Especially when you’re getting started, tools like the best website builders (we love Wix) and CMSs like WordPress (get it cheap and easy with one click install from Hostgator) make it easy for anyone to create websites without having to spend a ton of time and years building experience in the finer points of web design or learning how to code.

 When you get to a certain point, you might need a designer or developer to help out with some more advanced things you want to do (for example, we have one on our team who created some things like the jump to top button on this page – thanks Dan!).

 But you can absolutely build some amazing looking sites without the help of these experts.

 And, thanks to resources like this here blog post and our Youtube channel, you can learn to do a lot of web design and development things yourself!

 Which leads us nicely into our step-by-step guide on how to design a website…